Please note the Ever After Garden is now closed.

-This festive season, Londoners and visitors alike are invited to dedicate an illuminated rose in Grosvenor Square’s Ever After Garden, to remember absent friends and family, and help raise funds for The Royal Marsden Cancer Charity.
+This festive season, Londoners and visitors alike were invited to dedicate an illuminated rose in Grosvenor Square’s Ever After Garden, to remember absent friends and family, and help raise funds for The Royal Marsden Cancer Charity.

 * Please note, dedicated roses will remain as part of the installation for all visitors to enjoy and sadly cannot be distributed at the end of the event.